wolexyg/Business-Intelligence-Analysis-Projects/README.md

 insights for the following;

 -- 1.Create a KPI showing the Total Sales,Total Profit, Profit Margin and Total Orders
--- 2.For the Visuals,create the following
+-- 2.For the Visuals,create the following;

   Top 5 Best Selling Products
   Top 5 Worst Selling Products
   Total Sales By Region
   Total Sales By Month
   Total Sales and Profit By Month

 <img src="https://i.ibb.co/PGT1fNFH/Ecommerce2.jpg" alt="Ecommerce2" border="0">